BTS Collaborates With Nicki Minaj for Idol: Listen to the New Song

 "Uh!!!
 What's Good KOREA?!" she tweeted along with a picture of the new track.

 It certainly has been a busy time for Minaj.
 Earlier this month, she dropped her new album, Queen.
-She also attended the 2018 MTV Video Music Awards on Monday, where she took home the trophy for Best Hip Hop.
+She also attended the 2018 MTV Video Music Awards on Monday and took home the trophy for Best Hip Hop.
 In addition, she's getting ready to go on tour with Future for their NickiHndrxx show.
 However, fans may have to wait a little longer considering she just postponed the tour.

 BTS has been busy, as well.
-In addition to releasing new music, the group is in the middle of their world tour.
+In addition to releasing new music, the group is about to begin their world tour.

 To hear the new track, listen to the Spotify playlist below.
 Minaj is on the second version of "Idol."